William-Verstraeten/adalunatics/index.markdown

 The topics detected by the LDA were very insightful of the content in the quotes extracted sofar.

-We could summarize them as
+We could interpret them as
 1. **Women Empowerment** 👩
 2. **Sexual Harassment** ❌
 3. **Politics** 📰